-First you have to learn to accept total responsibility for things that happen to your business, just like you are responsible for everything in your personal life.
+First, you have to learn to accept total responsibility for things that happen to your business, just as you are responsible for everything in your personal life.
 Maybe you are comfortable with having a spouse in control of your personal life, but couples running a business are high risk.

 If you recognize yourself in these clues below, you may not be fully managing yourself.
 These points represent real problems for entrepreneurs trying to manage a startup:

 - You often feel overwhelmed and out of control.
 There is always more to do than time to do it.
 Usually, the stress people feel does not really come from having too much to do, but from having to make decisions on what to do first, and not setting reasonable targets.

 - Starting many things, but completing few.
 Productivity is all about the ability to complete tasks.
 It requires tradeoffs and decisions, to declare that something is finished.
 Get in the habit of finishing what you start.
 Perfectionists need not apply.

 - You like to defer big things until later.
 If you catch yourself deferring important tasks, in favor of smaller easy things, that’s a management problem.
 Adopt a “do it now” motto, and tackle your to-do list in priority order, rather than crisis order.

 - Over-thinking and second-guessing yourself.
 If you spend more time thinking and worrying about a task, than doing the task, then you are not managing yourself.
 Don’t waste your precious creative energy.
 Finish items, and get them off your mind.